richardvenneman/appsignal-docs/source/elixir/configuration/index.html.md

 ## Minimal required configuration

-For AppSignal for Elixir to send data to AppSignal.com the configuration in your application is required to have the following things.
+The minimal required configuration needed by AppSignal for Elixir are the following items.
+If they are not present, AppSignal will not send any data to AppSignal.com.

 - A valid [Push API Key](/appsignal/terminology.html#push-api-key)
 - An application name